 Proceed to Basic Information/Accounting;

-Choose PayPal, credit card, or direct debit as your payment methods.
+Choose PayPal, credit card, or direct debit as your payment method.

 Consider the following restrictions: